-My goal is to help people write the best thank you note message possible.
+Hello, my name is Heidi, and my goal is to help people write the best thank you note messages possible.

 The purpose of writing a thank-you note or email is to express your gratitude for a gift, help, or other situation.
 The thank-you message can also serve to acknowledge that a gift was received.